 Surely, And, Ketogenic diet is not a magical solution.
-As any diet it has its pros, cons, health risks and dangers.
+Like any diet, it has its pros, cons, health risks and dangers.
 Let’s see why not to keto?

-Ketogenic diet is one the trendiest diets these days.
+The ketogenic diet is one of the trendiest diets these days.
 It is a high fat, low/no carbs diet. since it is a relatively new diet (find more about its history and origin here) there is no enough research to confirm or deny its long-term benefits and side effects.

 Keto diet has been advertised as the magical solution for weight loss, treatment of epilepsy, prophylactic against heart problems and much more.

-Well, keto diet originally isn’t for everyone, there are people who are absolutely forbidden from following a high fat diet, if you have:
+Well, keto diet originally isn’t for everyone, some people are forbidden from following a high-fat diet if you have:

 - Diabetic Type 1.

 - Any existing liver, gall bladder, kidney, cardiac, or respiratory disease.

 - Irregular menses, or on hormonal replacement therapy.